 Wildlife can be the highlight of hillwalking and rock climbing, and you can help keep it that way.
 You should also be aware where you stand in relation to wildlife laws, as disturbing a wide range of plants and animals is illegal.

-Sharing a day in the hills with your dog is a rewarding experience; walking and roaming across ridges, plateau and moorland.
-But you should remember that at all times on the hill, you are totally responsible for your dog’s actions.
+Sharing a day in the hills with your dog is a rewarding experience; walking and skiing across ridges, plateau and moorland.
+At all times on the hill, you are responsible for your dog’s actions and wellbeing - we've got lots of advice so you can have a safe and happy time with your dog.

 Camping wild is a great way to experience Scotland's hills and glens.
 It has minimal impact when done responsibly.
 The Scottish Outdoor Access Code gives lots of advice on this vital skill, from where to locate your tent, to guidance on lighting fires.